NREL/hsds-viz/README.md

 ### Credit

 This software was developed by Jordan Perr-Sauer (Jordan.Perr-Sauer@nrel.gov) to support the NREL Research Data Initiative and WIND Toolkit at the National Rewnable Energy Laboratory in Golden, Colorado, USA.

-### License

-Copyright (c) 2017, National Renewable Energy Laboratory (NREL) All rights reserved.
-See LICENSE for additional information.
+See DISCLAIMER for additional information on the terms of download and use.